-KiwiSaver members can make a contribution of 3%, 4%, 6%, 8% or 10% of their wages.
+KiwiSaver members can contribute of 3%, 4%, 6%, 8% or 10% of their wages.
 They may change their contribution rate at any time by advising their employer.
 The default contribution rate is 3% if no rate is elected.

 4.1 Employers who must contribute to member savings